mistermicheels/learning-notes/processes-techniques/Issue-troubleshooting.md

 ## After fixing the issue

 -   If you haven't been able to reproduce the issue locally before, spend some time making sure that you can now reproduce it locally using your increased knowledge of the issue
+    -   It might be worth adjusting your setup to make it easier to reproduce these kinds of issues in the future
 -   Make sure you have appropriate automated tests that will detect the issue if it's introduced again
     -   Ideally, you already wrote some automated tests that failed before fixing the issue and that are now passing due to your fix
 -   Clean up data if necessary
+-   Check if there's a need for additional logging that would make it easier to debug these kinds of issues in the future
 -   Document your findings and share with the team
     -   Especially important if the issue taught you new things you will need to pay attention to as a team